 - The speaker, Leslie Groth, was a volunteer and did not receive any payment for the presentation.
 She completed some of the classes and the methods worked for her and it motivated her to become a volunteer.
-However, she can receive free resources to give out at presentations if you order a book such as Difficult to Discipline from consciousdiscipline.com and tell them you know about through Leslie Groth from the La Leche League conference.
+However, she will receive free resources to give out at presentations if you order a book such as Difficult to Discipline from consciousdiscipline.com and tell them you found about Conscious Discipline through Leslie Groth from the La Leche League conference.

 - Some other good books include Four Brain Smart Principles: Loving Guidance Conscious Discipline by Dr. Becky A. Bailey and I Love You Rituals

-- Conscious Discipline also offers a summer in Orlando Florida and two-day workshops nationwide throughout the year, and DVDS, audio lectures and more
+- Conscious Discipline also offers a summer in Orlando Florida and two-day workshops nationwide throughout the year and DVDs and audio lectures and more

-- youtube.com/lovingdiscipline – responose from instructors help you with situation
+- youtube.com/lovingdiscipline – responose from instructors help you with situations

 - facebook.com/conscious discipline